michalrys/FixPPM/README.md

 * value is not dividable by 0,5 (paints table cell in yellow)
 * value is higher than 8 (paints table cell in yellow)
 * value is exactly 8 (paints table cell in green)
+* value is between 0,5 and 7,5 (paints table cell in light green)

+### Button "Insert hours"

+Open new window and do

+* filter tasks
+* select a single task
+* put hours
+* insert hours if possible starting from beginning of the hours table

 ### Checkbox "Auto clear & validate"